-Smoke and Fire
+Smoke and Particulate Matter

 Even during the most severe ozone pollution events, ozone levels are often lower in Yosemite than in the Central Valley, which has some of the most unhealthy ozone levels in the country.
-Most ozone pollution events occur on hot, stagnant summer days, when prevailing winds aren't strong enough to push ozone and its precursors east over the Sierra into the Great Basin.
+Most ozone pollution events occur on hot, stagnant summer days, when prevailing winds aren't strong enough to push the pollution east over the Sierra Nevada into the Great Basin.
 The park's highest ozone levels occur on exposed, west-facing slopes at elevations between 4,000 and 6,000 feet (Turtleback Dome and Crane Flat, for example).
 However, monitoring in Yosemite Valley and east, including high country locations, shows that ozone levels are significantly lower elsewhere in the park, and usually do not exceed human health standards even during the worst ozone pollution events.